Megatherium: Research history

 The earliest specimen of Megatherium americanum was discovered in 1787 by Manuel de Torres, a Dominican friar and naturalist, from a ravine on the banks of the Lujan River in what is now northern Argentina, which at the time was part of the Viceroyalty of the Río de la Plata in the Spanish Empire.
 Torres described the bones as a 'wonder and providence of the Lord'.
 On the orders of the then viceroy of la Plata, Nicolás Cristóbal del Campo, Marqués de Loreto, the specimen was moved to the capital Buenos Aires.
 There the skeleton was drawn for the first time by José Custodio Sáa y Faria in a horse-like posture.
 Campo summoned a number of local indigenous leaders to ask if they had heard of the animal.
 The skeleton was then transferred by Campo to the Royal Cabinet of Natural History of Madrid (now the National Museum of Natural Sciences MNCN) in 7 crates, which had arrived and been unpacked by late 1788.

-At the direction of the cabinets main taxidermist Juan Bautista Bru, the specimen was then mounted for public exhibition (which remains unaltered in the modern museum display).
+At the direction of the cabinets main taxidermist Juan Bautista Bru, the specimen was then mounted for public exhibition (The specimen is still on display in the National Museum of Natural Sciences today, with the mount still unaltered from Bru's original effort).
 In 1796 a scientific description of the skeleton was published authored by Bru along with engineer Joseph Garriga, with engravings by Manuel Navarro.
 As the work was going through the process of publication in 1795, preliminary prints of the paper were obtained by French diplomat Philippe-Rose Roume who was in Madrid at the time, who sent them to the National Museum of Natural History (Muséum national d'histoire naturelle) in Paris, France, where they were seen by French anatomist and paleontologist Georges Cuvier.